IanO7/Advanced-Driving-Assistance/README.md

 - The original frame and the colorized depth map (with bounding boxes and a colorbar) are displayed side by side for intuitive understanding.
 - Alerts are overlaid on the video feed for immediate feedback.
 - A horizontal yellow guide line is drawn 10% from the bottom of the live display to help you align the vehicle's bonnet (hood) just below it.
 This improves real-world depth estimation.
 The line is only visible in the live display, not in saved videos, and is not part of the actual video (just output).

+**Note:** Any detected object whose bounding box is completely below this yellow line (i.e., in the bonnet area) is excluded from all alert and awareness logic.
+Only objects at least partially above or touching the line are considered for alerts or icons.

+**Best practice:** For maximum clarity, fill the rectangle under the yellow line with a bonnet overlay (e.g., a gray or car-shaped region).
+This visually indicates that the area is not scanned for objects, even though depth is still estimated there, and prevents confusion about undetected objects in that region.

 **Bird’s Eye View Icon Logic:**
 - **Red icon:** Object detected and depth/collision risk confirmed (alert, with sound and visual warning).